0x90JMP/0x90JMP.github.io/_posts/2026-07-09-api-series-detection-layers.md

 However, further investigation revealed something unexpected.

-Although the injection activity completed successfully, Microsoft Defender XDR had recorded detailed telemetry describing the operation, including remote memory manipulation, remote thread creation, executable memory allocation, and process injection activity.
+After testing, a Microsoft Defender XDR event timeline was exported for the BasicInjector binary.
+That timeline contained detailed telemetry describing every injection operation performed during testing - remote memory allocation, remote thread creation, executable memory allocation, and process injection events - each logged with the specific API calls involved.

-This raises a new question:

-> If the injection-related syscall stubs appeared unmodified, where did this telemetry come from?
+This was not anticipated.

+The syscall stubs had appeared unmodified.
+The injection APIs had completed without generating an immediate alert.
+Yet MDE had recorded every operation in detail, including `ProcessInjectionApiEvent` entries naming `VirtualAlloc` and `CreateRemoteThread` explicitly.

+That finding changed the direction of the research.

-The next stage of the research is no longer asking whether the activity was visible.
+The question is no longer whether the activity was visible.
 The telemetry shows that it was.

-Instead, the question becomes:

-> How does MDE observe process injection activity, and which telemetry sources contribute to those observations?
+The question is:

+> If the injection-related syscall stubs appeared unmodified, where did that telemetry come from?

-Understanding the answer is important because visibility, alerting, and prevention appear to be distinct stages within the detection pipeline.
+Part 4 investigates the telemetry sources available to Microsoft Defender for Endpoint and explores how MDE is able to identify process injection activity even when the primary userland syscall path appears clean.
+It focuses on the runtime characteristics of payloads and the telemetry generated after successful execution - and on why visibility, alerting, and prevention appear to behave as distinct stages within the same detection pipeline.

-The injection activity generated telemetry.

-The telemetry generated alerts.

-Yet the activity still completed successfully.

-Determining how MDE collected that information—and why it sometimes leads to prevention and sometimes does not—is the next logical step in understanding where detection thresholds actually exist.

 * **Part 4: If The APIs Weren't Hooked, How Did MDE Know?** *(coming soon)*